spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke-public/index.md

    alt="image of sign in screen"
 %}

-## Part 2: Creating Public Spinnaker Endpoints
+## Part 2: Creating public Spinnaker endpoints

 Next we will expose Spinnaker on endpoints discoverable via DNS.
 Given that we have our domain `$DOMAIN`, we will add subdomains for `spinnaker.$DOMAIN`